Law and Economics

 Special Session on Consumer/Household Finance

-Saurabh Bhargava and George Loewenstein, Carnegie Mellon University, and Justin R. Sydnor, University of Wisconsin at Madison and NBER
+Saurabh Bhargava and George Loewenstein, Carnegie Mellon University, and Justin R. Sydnor, the University of Wisconsin at Madison and NBER

 Bhargava, Loewenstein, and Sydnor examine the health plan choices that 23,897 employees at a U.S. firm made from a large menu of options that differed only in financial cost-sharing and premium.
 These decisions provide a clear test of the predictions of the standard economic model of insurance choice in the absence of choice frictions because plans were priced so that nearly every plan with a lower deductible was financially dominated by an otherwise identical plan with a high deductible.
 The researchers document that the majority of employees chose dominated plans, which resulted in excess spending equivalent to 24% of chosen plan premiums.
 Low-income employees were significantly more likely to choose dominated plans, and most employees did not switch into more financially efficient plans in the subsequent year.
 The researchers show that the choice of dominated plans cannot be rationalized by standard risk preference or any expectations about health risk.
 Testing alternative explanations with a series of hypothetical-choice experiments, they find that the popularity of dominated plans was not primarily driven by the size and complexity of the plan menu, nor informed preferences for avoiding high deductibles, but by employees lack of understanding of health insurance.
 The findings challenge the standard practice of inferring risk preferences from insurance choices, and raise doubts about the welfare benefits of health reforms that expand consumer choice.

-Tal Gross, Columbia University and NBER; Matthew J. Notowidigdo, Northwestern University and NBER; and Jialan , University of Illinois at Urbana-Champaign
+Tal Gross, Columbia University and NBER; Matthew J. Notowidigdo, Northwestern University and NBER; and Jialan , the University of Illinois at Urbana-Champaign

 This paper estimates how the marginal propensity to consume (MPC) varies over the business cycle by exploiting exogenous variation in credit card borrowing limits.
 Ten years after an individual declares Chapter 7 bankruptcy, the record of the bankruptcy is removed from her credit report, generating an immediate and persistent increase in credit score.
 Gross, Notowidigdo and Wang study the effects of "bankruptcy flag" removal using a sample of over 160,000 bankruptcy filers whose flags were removed between 2004 and 2011.
 Authorse document that in the year following flag removal, credit card limits increase by $780 and credit card balances increase by roughly $290, implying an "MPC out of liquidity" of 0.37.
 They find a significantly higher MPC during the Great Recession, with an average MPC roughly 2030 percent larger between 2007 and 2009 compared to surrounding years.
 Gross, Notowidigdo and Wang find no evidence that the counter-cyclical variation in the average MPC is accounted for by compositional changes or by changes over time in the supply of credit following bankruptcy flag removal.
 These results are consistent with models where liquidity constraints bind more frequently during recessions.